 the most popular search engine for comparing international flights, it’s the visually user-friendliest travel website so for newbies the best site.
 I use the platform for all my flights.

 I use this excellent tool for finding great deals on one-way airfares, if you book single flights-legs that’s the best place to look for.

-Powered by Google.com this is similar to google.com/flights but with a more classic search criteria.
+Powered by Google.com this is similar to google.com/flights but with more classic search criteria.

-less known than other sites, in my opinion this is one of the most powerful online sites for cheap international flight.
-The website's layout is lacking a bit, but once you get used to it, you will love this site.
+less known than other sites, in my opinion, this is one of the most powerful online sites for a cheap international flight.
+The website’s layout is lacking a bit, but once you get used to it, you will love this site.